dappsnation/akita-ng-fire/doc/collection/service/config.md

 1. We do not need the `CollectionConfig` here.
 2. We inject `MovieQuery`, the query of the parent collection.
-3. We override the `path` getter by getting the active movie Id.
+3. We override the `path` getter by getting the active movie id.